This guidance reflects the provisions of Part 3 of the Tax Collection and Management (Wales) Act 2016 (TCMA) chapters 7 – 8.

 Where a claim for relief for overpaid tax is made, and the grounds for that claim are also grounds for the WRA to make an assessment on the claimant in respect of the tax, then the WRA can disregard certain restrictions on its ability to make an assessment.
 These include disregarding the expiry of a time limit.
 In such circumstances, the WRA assessment is not out of time if it is made before the final determination of the claim.

-A claim is not finally determined until the amount to which it relates is final (e.g. following the result of a review or appeal).
+A claim is not finally determined until the amount to which it relates is final (for example, following the result of a review or appeal).

 In some instances, the person paying an amount to the WRA under a contract settlement and the taxpayer to whom the tax liability relates are different.